Falon Mihalic, Windbloom. Permanent public artwork. Civic Art Collection City of Houston, Texas. Alief Community Center

 ARTIST STATEMENT 2026

-Each project is an experiment.
-It asks questions about how our feelings of wonder and sublime are intertwined with the natural world.
-I am inspired by magical realism and science fiction for the ways that they imagine a reality that feels like it’s at the edge of possibility.
-I have a science and ecology background and I am a licensed landscape architect.
-My training in landscape ecology gives me a special lens for viewing the world.
-That lens is like a magnifying glass for my work and helps me see how the ecological connections and histories embedded in places makes them special.
+My projects ask questions about how our feelings of wonder are intertwined with the natural world.
+I am inspired by magical realism and science fiction literary genres for the ways that they imagine a reality that feels like it’s at the edge of possibility.
+I am interested in the concept of deep time and how atmosphere, terrain, climate, and plants speak to us across time scales in geologic, biologic, and hydrologic cycles.

 My public art commissions tell the stories of fluctuating patterns and hidden ecologies.
 With my monumental artworks, I am revealing hidden ecological qualities and placing them at the forefront of the public’s imagination.